rtCamp/docs.rtcamp.com/rtmedia/developer/database-description/index.markdown

 blog_id
     The id of the blog in a multisite install.
 For single wordpress site this will be always set to 1. media_id
     **This will always refer to a post_id from wp_posts table.**

   * For media files: The id of the _attachment_ post_type

   * For albums: The id of the post that is considered an album.
 Can be any post type or the inbuilt _rt_media_album_ post type.

 media_author
     The id of the author of the media.
 This has the same value as _post_author _ for the _media_id_ in the WordPress _posts_ table.
-    In short, this will be always set to logged in user who is uploading media from web-interface. media_title
+    In short, this will be always set to the logged in user who is uploading media from the web-interface. media_title
     The title for the media.
 This has the same value as _post_title _ for the _media_id_ in the WordPress  _wp_posts_ table. album_id
-    The id of the album, this media belongs to.
+    The id of the album, to which this media belongs.

   * For media files: The _post_parent_ in the WordPress table

   * For albums: Default NULL.
-In future, when we will add parent-child album concept, this will be set to as _post_parent _in the WordPress table.
+In future, when we add the parent-child album concept, this will be set to _post_parent _in the WordPress table.

 media_type
     Any of the registered types `photo`, `audio`, `video`, `album` or a custom one.